 Nd-rich grain boundary phase is so highly reactive that the preferential oxidation occurs when it is exposed to humid environments.
 As the oxidation progresses, Nd2Fe14B grains loosen, detach and will eventually lead to magnet failure.

 Such being the case, NdFeB magnets can be protected from corrosion by the following two directions:

 On the one hand, additives (Al, Cu, Dy, Co, Nb, Zr, Mo, Ti, etc.) can improve the corrosion resistance of the magnets themselves to some extent but cause some magnetic properties decrease.

 On the other hand, surface treatment/coating is a more effective method to insulate against humid environments.
 For sintered NdFeB magnets, electroplated zinc and nickel are the most common coatings.
+Besides, epoxy, Teflon (food grade coating), Everlube and other coatings are also available.
 In comparison, bonded NdFeB magnets have better corrosion resistance due to resin binders, electrophoretic epoxy is the most common coating for them.